camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 :::danger

-- Customers must develop and test operational procedures in non-production environments based on the framework steps outlined by Camunda, **before applying them in production setups**.
+- Customers must develop and test [operational procedures](<!-- TODO: Link -->) in non-production environments based on the framework steps outlined by Camunda, **before applying them in production setups**.
 - Before advancing to production go-live, customers need to validate these procedures with Camunda.
+- Customers are solely responsible for detecting any regional failures and implementing the necessary [operational procedures](<!-- TODO: Link -->).

 :::